bopdidus/conference_management_itemis/README.md

 # Conference Management
-> This project is a test in oder to get a training
+> This project is a test in oder to get an intership

 ## Description
 this is a console project